Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: A Dynamical System Perspective for Oversmoothing

 The previous section established that oversmoothing arises because standard GNNs converge to a trivial fixed point.
 To overcome this, we need the system to support non-trivial stable equilibria.
 Our key observation is: \begin{quote} \emph{The choice of activation function determines the topology of the stability landscape.} \end{quote} To make this precise, consider the simplified GNN layer update on a single node graph (no connectivity matrix for now), parametrized by a coupling strength $w$ and general activation function $\phi$ (interpreted as a weight): \paragraph{Fixed points as energy minima} Fixed points satisfy $\phi(wx^{(\ell)})-x^{(\ell+1)}=0$.
 This condition can be locally viewed as the extremum of an \emph{effective potential} $V(x)$ defined via

-This formulation provides a powerful geometric intuition: fixed points correspond to stationary points of $V$, with \emph{stable} fixed points at local minima and \emph{unstable} ones at local maxima, much like a ball rolling on a landscape comes to rest only at the bottom of valleys (Figure \ref{fig:effective_potential})
+This formulation provides a powerful geometric intuition: fixed points correspond to stationary points of $V$, with \emph{stable} fixed points at local minima and \emph{unstable} ones at local maxima, much like a ball rolling on a landscape comes to rest only at the bottom of valleys (Figure \ref{fig:effective_potential}).
+More details of this paradigm are provided in Appendix~\ref{app:eff_pot_stab}.

 \paragraph{How the activation shapes the stability landscape} The form of $\phi$ directly determines the shape of $V(x)$, and hence the number and stability of fixed points.
 To see this, expand a smooth activation around the origin.
 Substituting in the potential yields